Learn how to evaluate the risk level of EB-5 projects and increase your chances of immigrating successfully.

 Immigration Risk

-EB-5 investors are not guaranteed to obtain visas; an investor’s immigration success depends on the financial performance of their project and its compliance with EB-5 program regulations.
-For instance, if an EB-5 project fails to create at least 10 jobs for U.S. workers, its investors will not qualify for visas.
+EB-5 investors are not guaranteed to obtain visas.
+An investor’s immigration success depends on the financial performance of their project and its compliance with EB-5 program regulations.

 Financial Risk

-Financial risk involves the possibility that an EB-5 investor will not receive a timely return of their investment capital.
+Financial risk involves the possibility that an EB-5 investor will not receive a timely return on their investment capital.
 This scenario may occur if an EB-5 project is unable to remain solvent throughout its investors’ immigration process or if it is unable to repay the investment capital.

 Evaluating Immigration Risks in EB-5 Projects